 The holiday season can be a stressful time, but many pet owners have found a way to combat holiday-related anxiety.
-Eighty-five percent of dog owners say their pooch helps them cope with stressful events during the holiday season, according to a new study by BarkBox (an Accredited Partner).
+Eighty-five percent of dog owners say their pooch helps them cope with stressful events during the holiday season, according to a new study by BarkBox (an Authorized Partner).

 Almost half of pet parents said their furry sidekick helps them deal with being around difficult family members, 33 percent said their dog helps them cope with arguments among family, and nearly a quarter of respondents said their pup makes visiting extended family feel a little less stressful.

 Whether it’s by taking a walk with their dog or playing with them, nearly half of dog parents (40 percent) admitted to using their pooch as a way to escape family during the holidays.

 The study also found that a majority of dog people (90 percent) plan to include their dog in holiday celebrations in one way or another.
 From stockings and special meals to inclusion in family holiday photos, many pets are treated as if they were children.